harvard-nrg/dwiqc/docs/source/xnat.rst

     dwiQC.py get --label PE201222_230719 --bids-dir /users/nrg/PE201222_230719 --xnat-alias ssbc

 .. note::
-    Ensure that every MR_Session has its own dedicated BIDS download directory.
-If not, *DWIQC* will not run properly.
+    Ensure that every MR_Session has its own dedicated BIDS download directory. *DWIQC* will not run properly otherwise.

 get: Expected Output
 """"""""""""""""""""

-After running *DWIQC* *get* you should see two new directories and one new file under your BIDS dir, similar to what's shown here:
+After running *DWIQC* *get* you should see two new directories and one new file under your BIDS dir similar to what's shown here:

 .. image:: images/get-output.png